moinakg/pcompress/README.md

        bzip2  - Bzip2 Algorithm from libbzip2.
        ppmd   - The PPMd algorithm excellent for textual data.
+PPMd requires at least 64MB X CPUs more memory than the other modes.

+       libbsc - A Block Sorting Compressor using the Burrows Wheeler Transform like Bzip2 but runs faster and gives better compression than Bzip2 (See: libbsc.com).

-PPMd requires at least 64MB X CPUs more memory than the other modes. adapt  - Adaptive mode where ppmd or bzip2 will be used per chunk, depending on which one produces better compression.
+       adapt  - Adaptive mode where ppmd or bzip2 will be used per chunk, depending on which one produces better compression.
 This mode is obviously fairly slow and requires lots of memory.